BrandenEK/Blasphemous.Randomizer/README.md

 ## Autotracking

-Autotracking for the Blasphemous poptracker pack is integrated into the randomizer.
-In order to activate autotracking, open the console and run the command:<br>```randomizer autotracker on```
+Beginning in Randomizer 2.0.9, autotracking for the poptracker pack has been disabled

 ---